 This is one of my absolute favourites when I watch my protein intake.
 Luckily, as an adult, I get to decide how much dessert I can have and when.
 Seriously, though: Seriously delicious, easiest to make, fabulous macros chocolate-pudding.

 For this, you will just mix half a pack tofu (semi-firm) with 2 tsp of maca and 2-3 servings of your favourite chocolate protein powder.
+I used Orgain chocolate protein powder (again, use the code IVYCHAN on your first order!).
 You can add your sweetener of choice also, but I did not find it necessary.
 Ah, the entire world of adaptogens is ours!
 If you do decide to give any of these recipes a try, do let me know how you like them, and whether or not you experience the benefits of adaptogens as much as I do.

 Editor’s note: The information in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health programme.